bigbluebutton/bbb-install/README.md

 With a SSL certificate in place, coturn can relay access to your BigBlueButton server via TCP/IP on port 443.
 This means if a user is behind a restrictive firewall that blocks all outgoing UDP connections, the TURN server can accept connections from the user via TCP/IP on port 443 and relay the data to your BigBlueButton server via UDP.

-After the TURN server is setup, you can configure your BigBlueButton server to use the TURN server by running the `bbb-install.sh` command again and add the parameter `-c <FQDN>:<SECRET>` (this tells `bbb-install.sh` to setup the configuration for the TURN server running at <FQDN> using the share secret <SECRET>.
+After the TURN server is setup, you can configure your BigBlueButton server to use the TURN server by running the `bbb-install-2.5.sh` command again and add the parameter `-c <FQDN>:<SECRET>` (this tells `bbb-install-2.5.sh` to setup the configuration for the TURN server running at <FQDN> using the share secret <SECRET>.
 For example,

 ~~~
-wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v bionic-24 -s bbb.example.com -e info@example.com -c turn.example.com:1234abcd
+wget -qO- https://ubuntu.bigbluebutton.org/bbb-install-2.5.sh | bash -s -- -v focal-250 -s bbb.example.com -e info@example.com -c turn.example.com:1234abcd
 ~~~

 You can re-use a single TURN server for multiple BigBlueButton installations.